larsvers/test-readme/README.md

 Differences might be subtle but noticeable.

-Please see the d3-hexgrid's notebook [section on edge cover](https://beta.observablehq.com/@larsvers/hexgrid-maps-with-d3-hexgrid#coverChapter) for a detailed description of the overall algorithm in general and the cover calculation in particular.
+Please see the d3-hexgrid's notebook [section on edge cover](https://beta.observablehq.com/@larsvers/hexgrid-maps-with-d3-hexgrid#coverChapter) for a detailed description of the cover calculation.

 ## Example usage